EEO Legislation: The EEO requirements of the Communications Act are as follows:

 - Age Discrimination in Employment Act of 1967 (29 U.S.C. §621-34);

 - Title VI of the Civil Rights Act of 1964 (42 US.C. §2000d);

 - Title IX of the Education Amendment of 1972 (20 U.S.C. §1681); and

 - Title V of the Rehabilitation Act of 1973 (29 U.S.C. §790-94).

-Found in the applicable year’s General Provisions and Eligibility Criteria, Section titled “Payment Schedule and Reporting Requirements.”
+Found in the applicable year’s General Provisions, Section titled “Payment Schedule and Reporting Requirements.”

 It is the Employment (Section 1) of the Station Activity Survey (SAS).